VismayaMohanram/Social-Media-Data-Analysis-using-Reddit/README.md

 Built a network model to represent the extracted data and employed network measures for analysis.

-Leveraged PRAW library for efficient data retrieval from Reddit and Reddit developer account was used to get the key and
+Leveraged PRAW library for efficient data retrieval from Reddit and Reddit developer account was used to get the key